 “A+.”
 These results weren’t enough to overcome my one failure for Brother Valentine.

-“Then how can an altar boy get an F?”
+“Then how can an ex-altar boy get an F?”
 My mother threw the report card on the table.

 "I don't know," I answered, since I couldn't tell her the truth.
-I had refused the brotehr's for after-school lessons.
+I had refused the brother's for after-school lessons, but there was something even worse for a devout Catholic.

 "Even Stalin didn't failed religion and he was an altar boy too."
 My mother hated the communists.